 “Fair enough,” I said, “but you know me, I’m not the type who has to be involved in every conversation.
 As you said, I’m kind of a quiet guy, and when I walked up to this desk tonight, I had no plans of saying anything.
 I was just going to stand here and let you two talk.
 If I was rude, or an overbearing person, perhaps I could see it, but this guy jets like I have a communicable disease any time I enter the room?”

-When I saw Tim Heidingsfelder sitting in Brian’s office, I knew he wasn’t there to discuss his stay at the hotel.
+When I saw Tim Heidingsfelder sitting in the manager’s office, I knew he wasn’t there to discuss his stay at the hotel.
 His face was three sheets of red again.
 Brian caught him.
 Seeing those three sheets of red, I recalled the look Tim gave me after my Conan O’Brien question.

-The local police soon followed and frog marched Tim off in handcuffs, and I sensed the script flip from a Simpson’s episode to one of Scooby Doo as I watched the police walk him off in handcuffs.
+The local police soon followed and frog marched Tim away in handcuffs, and I sensed the script flip from a Simpson’s episode to one of Scooby Doo as I watched the police walk him off in handcuffs.
 I waited for a “And I would’ve gotten away with it too, if it wasn’t for you, the meddling fanboy” exit, but it never arrived.

-The police later informed us that Tim Heidingsfelder was a pseudonym he used, and they managed to find his real name.
+The police later informed us that Tim Heidingsfelder was a pseudonym he used, and they managed to locate his real name.
 They informed us that two other states wanted him on credit card fraud.